 Chapter 5501:2-7 Incentive/Disincentive Contract

-(A) "INCENTIVE/DISINCENTIVE CLAUSE" - is a contract provision which compensates the contractor a fixed amount of money for each day identified critical work is completed ahead of schedule and assesses a deduction for each day the contractor overruns the time allotted for the completion of identified critical work.
+(A) Incentive/disincentive clause - is a contract provision which compensates the contractor a fixed amount of money for each day or fraction thereof identified critical work is completed ahead of schedule and assesses a deduction for each day or fraction thereof the contractor overruns the time allotted for the completion of identified critical work.

-(C) "INCENTIVE/DISINCENTIVE TIME" - is the time established for the completion of all identified critical work.
+(C) Incentive/disincentive time - is the time established for the completion of all identified critical work.
 The incentive/disincentive time and contract time may be the same when traffic impact exists for the full duration of the project.
-The incentive/disincentive time may be for a shorter period of time than the contract time when traffic is impacted only during a certain phase or phases of contract work.
+The incentive/ disincentive time may be for a shorter period of time than the contract time when traffic is impacted only during a certain operation, phase or phases of the work.

-(D) "INCENTIVE/DISINCENTIVE DAILY AMOUNT" - is the fixed amount of money paid to the contractor for each day identified critical work is completed ahead of schedule and the amount of money deducted from the contract price for each day the contractor overruns the time allotted for the completion of identified critical work.
+(D) Incentive/disincentive amount - is the fixed amount of money paid to the contractor for each day or fraction thereof identified critical work is completed ahead of schedule and the amount of money deducted from the contract price for each day or fraction thereof the contractor overruns the time allotted for the completion of identified critical work.

-(E) "LIQUIDATED DAMAGES" - is the daily amount of money established in the contract to be deducted from the contract price for additional costs, other than the disincentive daily amount, incurred by the department due to the contractor's failure to complete all contract work on time.
+(E) Liquidated damages - is the daily amount of money established in the contract to be deducted from the contract price for additional costs, other than the disincentive daily amount, incurred by the department due to the contractor's failure to complete all contract work on time.
+The contract provision shall specify the applicable time unit of measurement for the incentive/disincentive.

-Prior to including incentive/disincentive provisions in a contract the director shall calculate on a per project basis a daily incentive/disincentive amount considering: construction engineering inspection costs, departmental traffic control costs and maintenance, detour and road user costs.
-The incentive daily rate may equal the disincentive rate.
+Prior to including incentive/disincentive provisions in a contract the director shall calculate on a per project basis a daily or fraction thereof incentive/disincentive amount considering: construction engineering inspection costs, departmental traffic control costs and maintenance, detour and road user costs.
+The incentive rate may equal the disincentive rate.

-When the director elects to include incentive/disincentive provisions in a contract, he may hold a prebid conference for prospective bidders and suppliers in order to advise the participants of the incentive/disincentive provisions.
+When the director elects to include incentive/disincentive provisions in a contract, he/she may hold a prebid conference for prospective bidders and suppliers in order to advise the participants of the incentive/disincentive provisions.

 In addition to the standard contract administration practices performed by the department, the director shall ensure the following: